30 Dec

 30Dec

 Rwandans started growing tea in 1952.
 For a long time, this iconic crop has been one of the top-ranked generators of foreign currency in the country.
-Over the years, annual production has increased from 60 to 30,000 metric tons.
+Over the years, annual production has increased from 60 to 30,000 metric tons, according to the National Agricultural Export Development Board (NAEB).
 There are currently 24,000 hectares of tea and 18 factories in Rwanda.
 The growth of the highly organized sub-sector has led to the formation of 21 cooperatives and a couple of companies providing outgrowing services.

 Tea is grown on highlands and well-drained marshlands between 1,500 and 2,500 meters above sea level.
 Highlands and well-drained marshlands describe the Land of 1,000 Hills pretty accurately.
 No wonder the famed green crop covers tens of thousands of hectares in Rwanda.